tpauldike/python_and_bash_scripts/bash_scripts/README.md

 # <a name="top"></a>Personal Bash Scripts
-Bash scripts make a lot easier as it is able to make several commands run, one after the other, without the user having to enter them.
+Bash scripts make a lot of work easier as it is able to make several commands run, one after the other, without the user having to enter them, one-by-one.
-Here are some bash scripts I use including the python scripts in the [parent directory](../python-and-I) that generates ASCII value in order to encrypt the message and decodes secret messages in ascii form, repectively.
+Here are some scripts that I use (including the ones in the [python_scripts directory](../python-and-I)), to automate certain processes.

 ***Please, you may want to see the general instructions, at the bottom of the README, on [How to use scripts on your CLI](#usage) before using any of these scripts***